 Proposed permanent site – Eltham Road, Lee, London, SE12 8ES (known as ‘Bowring Sports Grounds’)

 The EFSA is currently developing detailed proposals required for a planning application, this will include conducting public consultation prior to the submission of a planning application along with the pre-planning dialogue with Greenwich Local Planning Authority (the LPA) and other statutory bodies e.g. the Environmental Agency.
 There will then be formal planning consultation managed by the LPA as part of their assessment of the planning application.
-We anticipate commencing the public consultation during November 2017.
+We anticipate commencing the public consultation during early 2018.

 Within the Pre Application Planning process which is being undertaken, the Local Planning Authority, have advised what information is required to meet the very special circumstances required to develop on MOL.